ShMazumder/tinyYOLO/revised/revised_manuscript_part4.md

 ---

+> **⚠️ RETRACTION (R1.4).** All accuracy, ablation-gain, latency, FPS, and power figures in
+> this part are retracted (produced with a broken decode, real VOC mAP@50 ≈ 0.0011) and are
+> `TBD` pending regeneration under R1.4.
+Qualitative discussion is kept where it does not
+> depend on the specific numbers.

+---

 ## 11. Discussion

 ### 11.1 Accuracy–Efficiency Trade-off Analysis

 TinyYOLO occupies a unique position in the lightweight detector landscape: it operates at a parameter scale (0.22–0.23M) where only YOLO-Fastest is directly comparable, while providing capabilities (multi-task support, INT8-native design) not available in any model at this scale.
 The accuracy–efficiency Pareto analysis (Section 7.4) reveals that TinyYOLO-q sits on the frontier — no model achieves higher mAP@50 at comparable parameter count.

-However, the gap to models 4× larger (e.g., official NanoDet-m at 0.95M achieving 27.3% mAP@50 on COCO vs. TinyYOLO's 19.7%) suggests that TinyYOLO's practical value lies in deployment scenarios where the larger models genuinely cannot fit, rather than as a general-purpose lightweight detector.
+However, a substantial gap to models 4× larger is expected (e.g., official NanoDet-m at 0.95M achieves 27.3% mAP@50 on COCO; TinyYOLO's own COCO mAP is `TBD` but will be materially lower at 0.22M).
+This suggests that TinyYOLO's practical value lies in deployment scenarios where the larger models genuinely cannot fit, rather than as a general-purpose lightweight detector.
 Candidate deployment targets include: (i) microcontrollers with 256–512 KB SRAM (e.g., STM32H7 series), where MCUNetV2 [26] has demonstrated success on VOC, (ii) ultra-low-power vision sensors (e.g., Sony IMX500), and (iii) multi-model pipelines where TinyYOLO serves as a first-stage filter before a heavier second-stage classifier.

 ### 11.2 Quantized Variant Superiority

-The consistent accuracy advantage of the quantized variant over the standard variant (41.2% vs. 38.7% mAP@50 on VOC, 19.7% vs. 18.2% on COCO) warrants discussion.
-We hypothesize three contributing factors:
+Whether the quantized variant consistently out-performs the standard variant (the earlier "41.2% vs. 38.7% on VOC, 19.7% vs. 18.2% on COCO" is retracted; the comparison is now `TBD`) is a hypothesis to be tested.
+If it holds, we would attribute it to three factors:

 1. **Bounded activation stability.** ReLU6 clips activations to [0, 6], preventing the unbounded growth that SiLU permits.
 In networks with very few parameters, unbounded activations at intermediate layers can cause downstream layers to operate in high-magnitude regimes where gradients are less informative.